a row of terraced houses

 Maintenance checklist for homeowners

-You’ve just bought a house, congrats!
+Just bought a house?
+Congrats!
 The excitement is building thinking about the years to come, finding a special place for your trinkets, the spontaneous DIY projects and all the memories yet to happen.
-But it’s important to consider taking care of the house which holds the place we call home.
+But it’s important to consider taking care of the house you call home.

 We’ve created a starting point, something to work with while you get used to your new home: